jayjanssen/Percona-Pacemaker-Resource-Agents/doc/PRM-setup-guide.rst

 Setup replication
 =================

 You setup the replication like you normally do, make sure replication works fine between all hosts.
 With 2 hosts, a good way of checking is to setup master-master replication.
 Keep in mind though that PRM will only use master-slave.
 Once done, stop MySQL and make sure it doesn't start automatically after boot.
+In the future, Pacemaker will be managing MySQL

 -----------------------
 Pacemaker configuration